Ludwig-Erhard-Straße 6, Fürth

 28. November 2024

 I am pleasantly surprised.
-This exhibition is definitely on a level as you otherwise only know it from the big metropolises of this world.
+This exhibition is definitely on a level you only know from the big metropolises of this world.
 Congratulations, everything done right!

 Kendall Merrick